danielealbano/cachegrand/docs/architecture/modules/prometheus.md

 ## Configuration

-To enable the module is enough to add the protocol configuration to the `protocols` section in the config file:
+To enable the module is enough to add the module configuration to the `modules` section in the config file:
 ```yaml
     - type: prometheus
       timeout: